memgraph/docs/cypher-manual/cypher-query-language.md

 Cypher was designed to be easy to learn but very powerful when it comes to graph analytics.
 This means that you can use Cypher to write complex queries relatively easily.
-Being a declarative language, Cypher expresses what to retrieve and not how to retrieve it.

 You can think of Cypher as mapping English language sentence structure to patterns in a graph.
-For example, the nouns are nodes of the graph, the verbs are the relationships in the graph, and the adjectives and adverbs are the properties.
+In most cases, the nouns are nodes of the graph, the verbs are the relationships in the graph, and the adjectives and adverbs are the properties.